Technology

 Methods of assessment: Students’ work will be assessed on their end-of-term examination and a portfolio of design work.
 The examination will focus on practical design skills and theoretical knowledge of design including the design process, history, social and ethical considerations, sustainability, materials, their properties and manufacturing processes.
 Assessment for the portfolio component will include the completion of class-based exercises and design brief-driven projects.

-Special equipment and costs: Students will be provided with a junior graphics pack at the start of the year, which will include an A3 folio, A4 sketchbook, 2B, HB and 2H pencils.
+Special equipment and costs: Students will be provided with a junior graphics pack at the start of the year, including an A3 folio, A4 sketchbook, 2B, HB and 2H pencils.
 In addition, they will need to purchase a good quality compass, 30cm ruler and coloured pencils.
-Students will be required to contribute approximately $60 towards the graphics pack and take-home material costs.
+Students will be required to contribute approximately $65 towards the graphics pack and take-home material costs.

-Continuation of subject: This course leads onto Pre-Q Advanced and Pre-Q Core Graphics.
+Continuation of subject: Pre-Q Advanced and Pre-Q Core Graphics.

 Form 5 Design and Technology – Engineering Pre-Q (Advanced)